cea-hpc/modules/doc/source/modulefile.rst

 expressed with :mfcmd:`module unload<module>` (unless dependent modulefiles are loaded) or if :mconfig:`auto_handling` and :mconfig:`conflict_unload` options are enabled.
-An error is raised when trying to load a module that is already loaded but with a different variant set.
-If both options are enabled the loaded module is automatically unloaded to satisfy the new set of variant asked.
+An error is raised when trying to load a module that is already loaded but with a different variant set or coming from a different modulepath.
+If both options are enabled the loaded module is automatically unloaded to satisfy the new set of variant or modulepath asked.

 It is strongly advised to define dependencies prior environment changes in a modulefile.
 Dependency resolution should be done before any environment change